katelloyd83/sound-fundamentals/modules/week-12/_posts/2010-01-01-final-project.md

 In addition to a digital audio file (as mentioned above) which constitutes the actual sonic art work, you will need to supply a number of additional materials.

 - A 1-2 page discussion about this work.
 Please write about;
+	- **A brief (1-4 sentence) description of your work** that would be appropriate to read on air (if time allows).
+	- The name of your work
+	- The name you want to be represented with for your work
+	- Additionally, I would like a longer discussion of;
 		- what you were working to accomplish with this work
 		- what techniques, concepts, or artistic styles you decided to build on from this semester
 		- finally, I would like you to also discuss briefly what skills or techniques you feel like you wanted to covered this semester that we did not get to
-- Images of your Reaper session.
+- 2-3 Images of your Reaper session.
 - Your _bounced_ stereo audio file
+- _[OPTIONAL]_ You are also welcome to additionally submit the above 1-4 sentence description of your work as an audio recording.
+If you do this, and time allows, I will have that played on the radio, so that you can introduce your work.

 ## Submission